-The Atlanta Falcons have added wide receiver Drew Davis and offensive tackle Bryce Harris to their practice squad.
+The Atlanta Falcons have signed wide receiver Drew Davis and offensive tackle Bryce Harris to their practice squad after the two cleared waivers on Saturday.

 Cut day in the NFL was Friday, as teams had to make decisions on who to keep and who to let go as they trimmed their roster to 53 players with the 2012 NFL season set to kick-off next weekend.
 But all is not lost as some players who didn't make the final cut at the end of training camp will be signed to a team's practice squad.